2025 Events

 Click here for more information and for instructions on how to identify the effected BCD's

-Aqualung issues Calypso Regulator Recall
+Aqualung issues Calypso Regulator and the I330R Dive computer Recall

 December 30 2021…..Aqualung is conducting a recall of specific batches of Calypso regulators on both Din & Yoke versions.
 These may have a quality defect due to a variation in the manufacturing process.
 Only some Calypso regulators with specific CPN’s (common part numbers) and serial numbers are affected by this recall.